DAI-Lab-HERALD/General-Framework/Framework/Scenarios/README.md

   def give_default_classification(self = None) -> str:
     return 'behavior_default'
 ```
-It is important to note here that the returned string needs to be one of the keys of the dict returned by self.give_classifications().
+It is important to note here that the returned string needs to be one of the keys of the dictonary returned by self.give_classifications().

+## Define important actors